 11 January, 2004 – Kanya Kumari

-The stone idol of the Virgin Goddess Kanya Kumari Devi in Her temple at the southernmost tip of the blessed land of Bharata is standing in meditation, facing north and longing for Oneness with Lord Shiva in Mount Kailash.
-This longing of the Goddess for spiritual Union is expressed in its fulfillment with the mantra, Om Shiva-Shaktyaikya-Rupinyai Namah — Salutations to the Embodiment of Shiva and Shakti.
+The stone idol of the Virgin Goddess Kanya Kumari Devi in Her temple at the southernmost tip of the blessed land of Bharata is standing in meditation, facing north and longing for oneness with Lord Shiva in Mount Kailash.
+This longing of the Goddess for spiritual union is expressed in its fulfilment with the mantra, Om Shiva-Shaktyaikya-Rupinyai Namah — Salutations to the Embodiment of Shiva and Shakti.

-In the evening when Amma arrived on stage, Her diamond nose-stud was shining as if brighter than ever, reminiscent of Her Oneness with Goddess Kanya Kumari, whose nose-stud’s radiance is said to have served as a light-house to travelling ships.
+In the evening when Amma arrived on stage, Her diamond nose-stud was shining as if brighter than ever, reminiscent of Her oneness with goddess Kanya Kumari, whose nose-stud’s radiance is said to have served as a lighthouse to travelling ships.
 Amma gave sweet smiles to Her eager children for a while before She closed Her eyes and sat in Self-absorption.
-The hosts sang the famous patriotic song Vande Mataram, which salutes the land of Bharata as the Mother .
-Amma appeared to be the embodiment of that very Mother awaited by Swami Vivekananda, Sri Aurobindo, Sri Bamkim Chanda, the author of Vande Mataram , and the other pioneers who initiated the spiritual renaissance of India.
+The hosts sang the famous patriotic song Vande Mataram, which salutes the land of Bharata as the Mother.
+Amma appeared to be the embodiment of that very Mother awaited by Swami Vivekananda, Sri Aurobindo, Sri Bankim Chandra, the author of Vande Mataram, and the other pioneers who initiated the spiritual renaissance of India.

 Those devotees and ashramites who were fortunate enough to visit this very same Kanya Kumari 18 years ago in a small group with Amma, now stood witnessing Amma give the same love to the tens of thousands that had gathered from nearby towns and villages.